 The disability rating that the VA assigns a veteran will determine the amount of compensation he or she will receive.
 Understanding how the VA disability calculator works, including for multiple conditions, is therefore critical.

-Disability Law Group is dedicated to working with veterans to make sure they receive the benefits they need and deserve.
-We can help you determine the amount of compensation to which you are entitled and appeal any adverse decisions made by the VA.
+Disability Law Group is dedicated to working with veterans to ensure they receive the benefits they need and deserve.
+We can help you determine the amount of compensation to which you are entitled and appeal any adverse VA decisions.

 How Does The VA Calculate Your Compensation?